nicktheodoridisiOS/Timer/README.md

 # ⏱️ Timer Application

-Timer application with swift programming language, using SwiftUI framework on iPhone 14 Pro device.
+Timer application with Swift programming language, using SwiftUI framework on iPhone 14 Pro device.

 ### <b>Built with</b>